khronokernel/What-s-new-in-macOS-Catalina/README.md

 * `_HID`
 * `_CRS`
 * `_GPE`
-Do note if you only have 1 `PNP0C09` device you will not need to check as even systems with only 1 won't always have all the proper properties
+Do note if you only have 1 `PNP0C09` device you will not need to check as even systems with only 1 won't always have all the proper properties.

 Sources:
 * [AppleLife](https://applelife.ru/posts/807985)